mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ## Web Application Firewall (WAF)

 [Web Application Firewall (WAF)](https://learn.microsoft.com/en-us/azure/web-application-firewall/) provides centralised protection of web applications from common exploits and vulnerabilities.
-We can deploy [WAF on Azure Front Door](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview).
+I can deploy [WAF on Azure Front Door](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview).

 Azure Web Application Firewall is natively integrated with Azure Front Door Premium with full capabilities.
-As we previously created a Azure Front Door profile using the Standard tier we can only use custom rules.
+As I previously created a Azure Front Door profile using the Standard tier, I can only use custom rules.

 ### WAF policy and rules

-We can configure a WAF policy and associate that policy to our Azure Front Door domains for protection.
+I shall configure a WAF policy and associate that policy to my Azure Front Door domains for protection.
 A WAF policy consists of two types of security rules:

 - Custom rules that the customer created.
 (Standard or Premium tier)
 - Managed rule sets that are a collection of Azure-managed preconfigured sets of rules.
 (Premium tier only)

 ### WAF modes

-We can configure our WAF policy to run in two modes:
+I can configure my WAF policy to run in two modes:

 - Detection: When a WAF runs in detection mode, it only monitors and logs the request and its matched WAF rule to WAF logs.
 It doesn't take any other actions.
 You can turn on logging diagnostics for Azure Front Door.
 When you use the portal, go to the Diagnostics section.
 - Prevention: In prevention mode, a WAF takes the specified action if a request matches a rule.
 If a match is found, no further rules with lower priority are evaluated.
 Any matched requests are also logged in the WAF logs.